 Marie Muller (Principal Investigator)

-received her BS in Physics from the Pierre et Marie Curie University in Paris, France in 2002, and her Ph.D in Physical Acoustics from the Paris Diderot University in Paris, France in 2006.
+Marie Muller is an Associate Professor in MAE at NC State.
+She received her BS in Physics from the Pierre et Marie Curie University in Paris, France in 2002, and her Ph.D in Physical Acoustics from the Paris Diderot University in Paris, France in 2006.
 After a postdoctorate at the Erasmus Medical Center in Rotterdam, the Netherlands, she returned to Paris, as an Assistant Professor with the Institut Langevin.
 In 2014, she moved to North Carolina and joined the Mechanical and Aerospace Engineering department at NCSU.
 She is also an associate Faculty with the Joint Department of Biomedical Engineering at UNC and NCSU.

 I joined Dr.Muller’s lab in May 2019.
 My research focuses on ultrasound stimulation of platelet-like particles for wound healing.
 I received my M.S. in mechanical engineering from the Sharif University of Technology in Tehran, Iran, and B.S. in mechanical engineering from the Urmia University of Technology in Urmia, Iran.
 In my free time, I enjoy reading books, jogging, and watching movies.

 I am a PhD student in mechanical engineering at NC State University.
 I’ve joined Dr. Muller lab in November 2019.
 I received my bachelor of science degree in mechanical engineering from Sharif University of Technology at Tehran in 2016 and joined NC State on a direct-to-PhD program at MAE Department.
 My research is focused on lesion imaging and detection in heterogeneous media using ultrasonic waves.
 In my free time, I enjoy going to the gym, hiking and cooking.